codenvibes/CS/TOOLS/Nmap.md

 - **NSE (Nmap Scripting Engine)**: Automates tasks like brute-force attacks, vulnerability detection, or backdoor detection.
 - **Zenmap**: GUI version of Nmap for easier use.

 ---

-### ⚠️ Legal Note

-Using Nmap on networks you don’t own or have explicit permission to scan **can be illegal** and is considered unethical.

-Would you like help installing it or using it for a specific purpose?
----

 ## References